josephsumabat/static-ls/README.md

 Currently only ghc 9.4.4 and 9.6.1 are explicitly supported but I'm happy to add support for other versions of ghc if desired

+(NOTE: The current version on hackage is out of date.
+Building from source is currently recommended.)

 ## Quick start

+See [Advanced setup](docs/advanced-setup.md) for additional options

 1. Compile your project with the following flags: